-Fall is especially beautiful in the District of Columbia, Maryland, and Virginia.
-Leaves begin to turn red and yellow in the middle of October.
+Fall is exceptionally beautiful in the District of Columbia, Maryland, and Virginia.
+Leaves begin to turn red, orange, and yellow in the middle of October.
 The timing and intensity of color depend on temperature and rainfall.
-The peak of Fall colors can be seen until the end of October, and then the trees start losing leaves.
+The fall colors peak in late October, but by the end of the month, the trees start losing leaves.
 In some areas like the Tidal Basin, fall foliage peaks in early November.
 When summer comes to an end, you can check local fall colors forecast, so you can plan your leaf peeping adventures accordingly.